rknx/AvrBsT/README.md

 Use this citation if you use all or part of the scripts provided:
 Sharma A, Timilsina S, Abrahamian P, Minsavage GV, Colee J, Ojiambo PS, Goss E, Vallad GE and Jones JB.
 Need for speed: Bacterial effector XopJ2 is associated with increased rate of dispersal of *Xanthomonas perforans*.
 [In preparation].

 The codes are designed for a VSCode project. `0-prerequisites.R` contains necessary function such as pipes that rest of the scripts utilize. `.Rprofile` automatically runs `0-prerequisites.R`.
-If downloading a single script, run `0-prerequisites.R` manually before runnig rest of the scripts.
+If downloading a single script, run `0-prerequisites.R` manually before running rest of the scripts.

 Supplementary output links:
 Dispersal animation:
 3D interactive plot:
 Shiny prediction plots: